mozilla/glean/docs/user/metrics/string.md

 ## Examples

-* Record the operating system name with a value of "android".
+* Record the operating system name with a value of `"android"`.

-* Recording the device model with a value of "SAMSUNG-SGH-I997".
+* Recording the device model with a value of `"SAMSUNG-SGH-I997"`.

 ## Recorded errors